LaimonasG/spotify-data-transformation/README.md

 Then in the console you will see information about the read data, transformed data, uploaded data and finally the sql view results will be displayed.
 Using variables linesToRead and insertBatchSize, inside index.js file, you can change the amount of rows read and the batch size for uploading the data to
 Aurora RDS.
 If linesToRead value is set to null, all rows will be read.
+Also, the myData/ folder contains some sample data in smaller quantities for testing.

 Uploaded S3 bucket data is stored inside result/ folder, each name has a unique timestamp: